subenja/codecamp4/README.md

 ## Rules

 - No if else trap the test cases
-- For code camper, the code kata has an expiration date for 14 days since it released.
-If it has expired, An answer will publish in README for each day, and you can not send the expired code kata to your TAs.
 - No other dependencies needed except the following
   - @babel/core
   - @babel/preset-env